-Small/medium healthcare organizations and private practices often face this problem of limited technical resources.
+Small/medium healthcare organizations and private practices often face the problem of limited technical resources.
 They usually have a technical support team on staff, which may lack the necessary hardware to support the EHR system.
-Building the team that understands EHR and purchasing hardware is a significant investment, and that is a major reason for small and medium hospitals and practices postponing EHR deployment.
+Building a team that understands EHR and purchasing hardware is a significant investment, and that is a major reason for small and medium hospitals and practices postponing EHR deployment.

 EHR installation is more than just a technology upgrade and entails a culture shift in the company.
 As a result, EHR implementation’s change management components become a genuine difficulty.
 It must be effectively planned well in advance, as well as all parties must be committed.
 Without extensive preparation, the efficient development and long-term viability of the EHR systems would be a daft idea.

 To design an EHR system that delivers the expected results, communication skills between healthcare providers and the IT vendor are required.
 It is a continual process, not yet another exercise, to guarantee that all participants’ aspirations are realized.
 The supplier’s problems and suggestions must be effectively addressed, as well as the vendor should have been able to design effective methods that meet the supplier’s needs.
 The objectives cannot be realized without communicating effectively.

 Recently, more and more hospitals are adopting electronic health records.
 As a result, health IT specialists and executives have devised innovative solutions to address the frequent issues that providers encounter when implementing EHR.
 If you are a healthcare provider looking to implement an effective EHR system, here is a list of possibilities to make the experience smooth.